ImranMA/MicroCouriers/README.md

 service bus has to be available on azure, so Basic SKU Azure Service bus (deployed and live on azure) is included for testing , however
 You need to replace with your own later as included service bus can be disabled.

 ##### Creating your own service bus with topic/subscrption

 You need to create following topic and subscrptions.
 Once done you need to replace the connection string into services appsetting.json

 topic = microcouriers-topic

 subscrption(s) = booking,tracking,readprojection   (remove default rules since applications will subscribe automatically)

-#### Running Application
+#### Application Insights
-To run the application you need to run rebuildAllDockerImages.ps1 available in MicroCouriers/src/ .
-This script will build all the images. you can check all the images using "docker images" in command line.
-After this you need to run StartSolution.ps1 to fire up containers.
-This will start the solution . in browser type http://localhost:5004 to launch the home page
+To view performance metrics or issues, you need to replace application insights ID in appsettings for each individual service.

 #### Azure Function and Redis (optional)